Sabin IPV Vaccine Description

-Sabin IPV is a liquid trivalent vaccine produced from Sabin poliovirus type 1, 2, and 3 strains grown on Vero cells.
+Sabin Inactivated Poliovirus Vaccine (IPV) is a liquid trivalent vaccine produced from Sabin poliovirus type 1, 2, and 3 strains grown on Vero cells.

-This vaccine is indicated to prevent Wild Polio Virus, in the hope of completely eradicating the disease.
+This vaccine is indicated to prevent the Wild Polio Virus in the hope of completely eradicating the disease.